psychemedia/storytelling-notes/brother_jucundus.md

 ![](images/jucundus-cover.png)

-THe Hole in the Wall
+The Hole in the Wall

 The Iron tongue,
 Of the bell has rung